parimalp/compute_acceleration_using_Vitis/README.md

 Just like Vitis vision library acceleration functions, their interfaces are designed for streaming.
 By adding proper interface wrapper, they can be used in either steaming mode, or memory mapped mode.

-Streaming interfaces of different functions can be connected in a kernel, like the example we see in Vitis Acceleration Introduction Lab, Section 4, we connected two Vitis Vision library functions in one kernel.
+Streaming interfaces of different functions can be connected in a kernel, like the example we saw in Section 4, we connected two Vitis Vision library functions in one kernel.

 Two streaming interfaces of different kernels can be connected easily as well.
 This topology provides some advantages.
 Each kernel can be designed independently.
 Each kernel can have its own configuration as well, for example, two kernels can reside in different SLR by the `SLR` configuration.
 They can be connected together with streaming interface at link time.